-1. Bank Industry [FSA]
+1. Bank Industry

-The Japanese Bankers Association (hereinafter, the "JBA") established the Working Committee on Money Laundering Issues and has been taking AML/CFT measures, such as preparing and providing notices on items to keep in mind on CDD and STR filing, preparing and distributing seminar handbooks to members, and holding seminars for its members.
-Furthermore, the JBA prepares leaflets, posters or the like and carries out PR activities using broadcast media, newspapers or other mass media to inform customers of CDD measures for bank transactions.
+The Japanese Bankers Association (JBA) established the Working Committee on Money Laundering Issues and has been taking AML/CFT measures, such as preparing and providing notices on items to keep in mind on CDD and STR filing, and holding seminars for its members.
+Furthermore, the JBA prepares leaflets, posters, or the like and carries out PR activities using broadcast media, newspapers, or other mass media to inform customers of CDD measures for bank transactions.
 In addition, the JBA promotes organizational measures on issues related to ML/TF inside and outside of Japan by following, at all times, the development of AML/CFT measures at the FATF, exchanging and sharing information constantly with foreign bankers associations and other organizations.
-The JBA has been playing a leading part in the efforts of the banking industry with its Code of Conduct, which provides for matters on compliance with laws or regulations, including the prevention of ML/TF and confrontations with anti-social forces, and it has prompted its members to put provisions into practice.
+The JBA has been playing a leading part in the efforts of the banking industry with its Code of Conduct, which provides for matters on compliance with laws or regulations, including the prevention of ML/TF and confrontations with antisocial forces, and it has prompted its members to put provisions into practice.

 In 2018, the Public-Private AML Committee was established to ensure stronger cooperation between the two sectors.
-Moreover, the JBA established the AML/CFT Support Office to provide further support for its member banks for their AML/CFT efforts.
-Since 2019, the JBA has continuously conducted activities to raise awareness and advertise that each member bank will perform additional verification with customers according to the details and circumstances, etc. of transactions with customers as part of continuous customer management.
+In addition to extending support for measures to members, the JBA established the AML/CFT Support Office to provide further support for its member banks for their AML/CFT efforts through the promotion of a cooperative approach.
+(In 2023, operations related to the promotion of a cooperative approach were transferred to the Cooperation Agency for Anti-Money Laundering, which is mentioned below.)

+In 2019, the JBA began to continuously conduct activities, which remain ongoing to this day, to raise awareness and advertise that each member bank will perform additional verification with customers according to the details and circumstances, etc. of transactions with customers as part of continuous customer management.

-In 2020, the JBA developed a miniature experimental system using AI to filter transactions (which means to verify whether a customer is a person prohibited from conducting business with banks, such as persons subject to asset freezing or anti-social forces, at the start of a transaction and during the course of continuous customer management) and transaction monitoring (which means to determine whether a transaction is an unnatural or suspicious transaction at the start of a transaction and during the course of continuous customer management) during a research project performed for the New Energy and Industrial Technology Development Organization (NEDO) to examine if it is possible to strengthen the current procedures and make them more efficient.
+In 2020, the JBA developed a miniature experimental system using AI to filter transactions (which means to verify whether a customer is a person prohibited from conducting business with banks, such as persons subject to asset freezing or antisocial forces, at the start of a transaction and during the course of continuous customer management) and transaction monitoring (which means to determine whether a transaction is an unnatural or suspicious transaction at the start of a transaction and during the course of continuous customer management) during a research project performed for the New Energy and Industrial Technology Development Organization (NEDO) to examine if it is possible to strengthen the current procedures and make them more efficient.
 A certain result was achieved.

-Since 2021, based on the results of the research project performed for NEDO, JBA established the AML/CFT Joint Operation Task Force for the organization and review of issues towards achieving joint-operation measures of AML/CFT work, and in October 2022, it was decided that a new company would be established with the following corporate mission.
-"In light of the global demand for measures against money laundering and other issues, and our nation's policy on responding to the demand, we, as an organization consisting of financial institutions and the like under the system of mutual aid, shall promote the improved viability and effectiveness of measures against money laundering, etc., as well as the increased sophistication and efficiency of work, in order to ensure security and safety for all citizens and thereby contribute to the healthy development of economic activities."
+Since 2021, based on the results of the research project performed by NEDO, JBA established the AML/CFT Joint Operation Task Force for the organization and review of issues towards achieving joint-operation measures of AML/CFT work.
+A new company, the Cooperation Agency for Anti-Money Laundering, was established in January 2023 in accordance with the following corporate mission: "In light of the global demand for measures against money laundering and other issues, and our nation's policy on responding to the demand, we, as an organization consisting of financial institutions and the like under the system of mutual aid, shall promote the improved viability and effectiveness of measures against money laundering etc. as well as the increased sophistication and efficiency of work, in order to ensure security and safety for all citizens and thereby contribute to the healthy development of economic activities."
+Preparations are now underway for the launch of operational upgrading support services slated for 2024.